 - Use your work experience, hobbies or other learning from non-accredited sources to earn college credits via portfolio or prior-learning assessment

-I will go over many of these ways to earn college credits in subsequent posts.
-But for now, please note that to complete such accelerated college degrees, students need to enroll into one of the flexible colleges such as Excelsior or Charter Oak to benefit from this multitude of ways to earn college credits.
+Please note that to complete such accelerated college degrees, students need to enroll into one of the flexible colleges such as Excelsior or Charter Oak to benefit from this multitude of ways to earn college credits.

 Plan for College Expenses